datamesh-architecture/terraform-aws-dataproduct-aws-athena/README.md

 # terraform-dataproduct-aws-athena

-This Terraform module provisions the necessary services to provide a data product on AWS.
+This open source Terraform module provisions the necessary services to provide a data product on AWS.

 ![Overview](assets/images/overview.png)